 Standardized test scores impact college admissions decisions in myriad ways.
 Factors that influence the significance of standardized test scores include the student’s individual academic record, strength of curriculum, and the specific college program or major to which the student applies.
-Each college or university’s goals for crafting its freshman class can also determine the significance of standardized testing within the college admission process.
+Each college or university’s goals for crafting its ninth grade class can also determine the significance of standardized testing within the college admission process.
 At the same time, some 900+ colleges are now “test-optional,” meaning they do not require standardized testing as a part of their admissions review (the list of colleges is available at www.fairtest.org)

 In this context, the Governor’s College Counseling Office (CCO) offers the suggested standardized testing timeline below.
 With this broad scheduling framework, college counselors at Governor’s work with each student to determine an appropriate, individualized standardized testing plan.

 All sophomores take the PSAT as a class in the fall.
 Most sophomores will not need to take additional standardized testing in their 10th grade year.
 Some Division I level athletic recruits may take one SAT or one ACT in the spring of their sophomore year if so advised by collegiate coaches.
 Those test dates are listed below.